jtilly/taoR/README.md

 ## Install

 TAO is part of [PETSc](http://www.mcs.anl.gov/petsc/).
+To use this package, you need to have a working installation of PETSc on your system.
 If you do not have PETSc installed on your system, then taoR will attempt to install PETSc for you.
-You can install this package using [devtools](https://cran.r-project.org/web/packages/devtools/index.html) from inside R.
+You can install this package using [devtools](https://cran.r-project.org/web/packages/devtools/index.html) from inside R. There are three different ways to install taoR.

-#### Use pre-built PETSc binaries
+#### 1. Use pre-built PETSc binaries
 This may or may not work depending on how your system is set up.
 ```{r}
 # install.packages("devtools")